General Information

 5. Who is representing me and going to court on my behalf?

-Christine Riefa Class Representative Limited has applied to the Competition Appeal Tribunal to act as the class representative on behalf of all individuals who are class members .
-If the Tribunal grants it permission to take on this role, Christine Riefa Class Representative Limited will bring the claim to the Tribunal on your behalf.
+JLP A&A Class Representative Limited has applied to the Tribunal to act as the class representative on behalf of all individuals who fall within the proposed class.
+If the Tribunal grants it permission to take on this role, JLP A&A Class Representative Limited will bring the claim to the Tribunal on behalf of those individuals.

-The Competition Appeal Tribunal will decide whether to grant a Collective Proceedings Order by considering if: (a) Christine Riefa Class Representative Limited is a suitable class representative to bring the claim; and (b) the claims are eligible for inclusion in collective proceedings.
+The Tribunal will decide whether to grant a Collective Proceedings Order by considering whether: (a) JLP A&A Class Representative Limited is a suitable class representative to bring the claim; and (b) the claims are eligible for inclusion in collective proceedings.

 Back To Top

-6. Who supports Christine Riefa Class Representative Limited in bringing the claim?
+6. Who supports JLP A&A Class Representative Limited in bringing the claim?

 Hausfeld & Co.
-LLP are the lawyers providing legal advice and support to Christine Riefa Class Representative Limited.
+LLP are the lawyers providing legal advice and support to JLP A&A Class Representative Limited.
 Hausfeld & Co.
 LLP is a leading disputes-only law firm specialising in competition law, with significant expertise in all aspects of collective redress and group claims.
 In particular, Hausfeld & Co.
-LLP has extensive experience in managing litigation against global “Big Tech” companies, including opt-out collective claims such as these.
+LLP has extensive experience in managing litigation against global “Big Tech” companies, including opt-out collective claims such as these, and the recent successful claim against Apple on behalf of Dr Kent.

 Back To Top